dbass-twist/SEIR-10-26-20/work/w05a/d2/01-02-mongoose-referencing/mongoose-referencing.md

 ## ❓ Essential Questions

-1. **What property type is used in schemas to reference other documents?**
+1. **True or False:  If a "book" document needs to reference its "author" document, a property of type `ObjectId` must be included in the `bookSchema`.**

 2. **Describe the difference between 1:M & M:M relationships.**